 - 1. An Audit Committee will be set up within the Board of Directors in accordance with the following rules: - a) The Audit Committee shall comprise at least three directors and at most five, designated by the Board of Directors itself from among its nonexecutive directors.
 In any case, at least the majority of the Committee members must be independent directors.
-All the members of the Audit Committee, and in particular, its Chairperson, must be appointed taking into account their knowledge and experience in matters of accounting, auditing and financial and non-financial risk management, as well as their knowledge, skills and experience with respect to the Committee's other duties.
+All the members of the Audit Committee, and in particular, its Chairperson, must be appointed taking into account their knowledge and experience in matters of accounting, auditing, assurance and financial and non-financial risk management, in matters of sustainability, as well as their knowledge, skills and experience with respect to the Committee's other duties.

 Overall, the members of the Audit Committee must have the technical knowledge appropriate to the sector of activity to which the Company belongs.
-At least one of the Committee members must have experience in information technology.
+In addition, the Committee overall shall have experience or an appropriate understanding of information technology and sustainability issues that will contribute to the identification and management of related risks and impacts.